wizioo/wp-catalogue/readme.txt

 You can do some basic presentation adjustments via WP Catalogue > Settings.
 Beyond this, you can completely customise the design via your theme css.

+= The layout is broken =
+It's most likely just a matter of tweaking the css.
+In particular check the width of the right column that holds the catalogue items as this is the most common cause of layout issues.
+Remember, if you want to make changes to how the catalogue displays you need to do it in your theme css not in the plugin css.
+You can use the !important attribute to override the plugin css.

 = Where can I get support for this plugin? =

 If you've tried all the obvious stuff and it's still not working please request support via the forum.